-- We continue to take personal inventory and, when we were wrong, promptly admitted it.
+- We continue to take personal inventory and, when we were wrong, promptly admit it.

 - We seek through prayer and meditation to improve our conscious contact with God as we understand Him, praying only for knowledge of His will for us and the power to carry that out.

 - We have a spiritual awakening as the result of these steps, and we try to carry this message to other people fighting addiction and to practice these principles in all our affairs.

 How Does a 12-Step Program Work?

 By the time you work through the 12 steps, you have become acutely aware of the character defects at the root of your addiction.
 Furthermore, you have done whatever was possible to make up for the wrongs you’ve committed against others and achieved a spiritual awakening.
 Finally, the steps guide you to become an advocate for the 12-step program by mentoring others in recovery; in effect, being a recovery resource to others reinforces your recovery.

 What Are the Benefits of a 12-Step Program?

 A 12-step program can be effective when you’re in recovery, and some of the benefits include:

 - A safe space – When you attend a 12-step meeting, you are in an environment that is open for sharing and judgment-free.